-That was a quick introduction on how the technology works, now take a look at full details about the software so that you will be having a clear idea of how things work out before buying the 3D printer.
+That was a quick introduction on how the technology works, now take a look at full details about the software so that you will be having a clear idea of how things work out before buying the cheap 3D printer.

 The process of 3D printing starts with creating a digital design or scanning existing objects using a 3D scanner.
 You can choose any design out of millions that are available online for free.
 Simply search for keywords like Vacuum Hose adapters, Phone Stand, Water Bottle Holder, Toys, etc. followed by the suffix “3D Printer Model” Otherwise you can also choose to create your own model using a CAD or equivalent software.

 Once the model is ready it must go through the slicing process.
 This might already be included in your CAD software or you can use a separate slicing software.
 This breaks the model into two-dimensional horizontal layers like a slice in a bread.
 The software also determines the best path for the 3D printer to build each layer.

 The file is then converted into STL file format (Standard Tessellation Language) which is developed so that the 3D printers can read the file.
 This file is then transferred to the 3D printer and at this point, we can specify the size and orientation for the printing.

 Now to prepare for a new print job you must add the filament you are going to use.
 When you start the printing process it will build each layer which is usually around 0.1 mm thick and add another layer on top of each other.
 This process might take anywhere from hours to several days depending upon the object you are creating.

 Once the printing is done remove the object from the printer.
 The final object which comes out doesn’t require any cutting, only some softening around the edges.
 That’s it, now you can use your newly printed object.

 Here’s are some of the best 3D Printer Software